 From the "HW" buttons, it is possible to access panels with a description of the hardware monitored by each manager.
-For some of the managers of HV and LV, it is possible to know the state of communication of the equipment with the PVSS project, which is shown as a color (GREEN means the communication is OK; RED or PURPLE means the communication with the equipment has been lost).
+For some of the managers of HV and LV, it is possible to know the state of communication of the equipment with the PVSS project, which is shown as a color (GREEN means the communication is OK; RED or PURPLE means the communication with the equipment has been lost or that the values received cannot be trusted).